Emma B: Early career

-Boughton got married on 8 November 2003.
-She has two children who were both born in London, one being an actress and musician and the other a dancer.

 BBC

 Boughton joined BBC Radio 1 in April 1998, presenting an early Saturday morning show from 4 am to 7 am.
 In 1999, she took over the Saturday afternoon show from 1 pm to 3 pm alongside Sara Cox and the Sunday night/Monday morning overnight slot from 1 am to 4 am.
 In addition to that, in January 2000, she co-presented the Sunday Surgery show, alongside Dr. Mark Hamilton every Sunday evening from 9 pm to 11 pm.
-Sunday Surgery has dealt with social and health problems including sex, drugs, poverty and crime.
-She won four Sonys for the show and has been singled out as having saved lives through the show.
+Sunday Surgery dealt with social and health problems including sex, drugs, poverty and crime.
+She won four Sonys for the show and was singled out as having saved lives through the show.

 In September 2001, Boughton took over Saturday Breakfast from 7 am to 10 am as well as the Sunday Surgery show.
 She continued with Saturday Breakfast until late 2003.
 From 2004 to 2005, she also presented on BBC Radio 6 Music, filling in for various presenters such as Liz Kershaw, Gideon Coe, Vic McGlynn and Jane Gazzo.
 She has also presented Top of the Pops for the BBC World Service.